Learn how you can help ensure that the principle of due process endures this crisis

 If enacted, this act would grant the Secretary of the Treasury broad discretionary powers to terminate the tax-exempt status of nonprofit organizations based solely on a subjective declaration that they are "terrorist supporting organizations."
 This proposal lacks sufficient accountability measures and opens the door to potential abuse, especially given the current climate of increased politicization and polarization within the U.S. government.

-May 2, 2024--Statement by Shana-Tara O’Toole, Founder and President of the Due Process Institute, on the Drug Enforcement Administration’s recommendation to reclassify marijuana as a Schedule 3 drug:
+May 2, 2024--Statement by Shana-Tara O’Toole, Founder and President of Due Process Institute, on the Drug Enforcement Administration’s recommendation to reclassify marijuana as a Schedule 3 drug:

 “Yesterday, the Drug Enforcement Administration recommended a reclassification of marijuana from a Schedule 1 to a Schedule 3 drug.
 Effectively, this would recognize marijuana as a far less dangerous substance and no longer categorize it alongside drugs like heroin.
 We acknowledge and celebrate the significance of this recommendation as part of the de-escalation of the ‘war on drugs.’
 However, this reform still falls short in addressing some of the most harmful consequences of the United States’ misguided drug policy, has limited impact on federal marijuana arrests, and does not provide relief for people currently serving unnecessarily long sentences for marijuana possession.